• Skip to primary navigation

 • You can freeze leftover stuffed peppers for 2 to 3 months without losing quality.

-• At a minimum, wrap each pepper tightly in plastic wrap, then in aluminum foil before placing in an airtight freezer container.
+• At a minimum, wrap each pepper tightly in plastic wrap, then in aluminum foil, before placing it in an airtight freezer container.

 • Freeze the peppers individually or in pairs so that you only need to defrost what you will be cooking.